Snow on the Beach: Critical reception

 In reviews of Midnights, "Snow on the Beach" received mixed reviews from critics.
 Those who were more positive of the song praised its lyrics and production.
 Ruggieri praised the song's "aching beauty and inherent melancholy".
 Mike DeWald of Riff Magazine deemed the track's production "ethereal" and Paul Attard of Slant Magazine lauded the "exquisite" composition.
 Rolling Stones Rob Sheffield called the track a "gorgeous ballad".
 Chris Willman of Variety and John Murphy of MusicOMH noted the minimal vocals from Del Rey, but nonetheless praised her contributions.
 Under the Radars Andy Von Pop described "Snow on the Beach" as a "beautiful love song" and opined that the subtlety of the track is more sophisticated than works by Swift's peers.
 Gigwises Lucy Harbron directed acclaim towards the "heavenly harmonies" and the lyrics in its "deepest, rawest form".
 Likewise, Mikael Wood for the Los Angeles Times deemed the song's imagery the album's most affecting.
 The Daily Telegraphs Neil McCormick described the song as "sonically adventurous".
 Spencer Kornhaber of The Atlantic cited the song as an example of Antonoff's musical style that does not make Midnights a repetitive album.
 John Wohlmacher of Beats Per Minute wrote that Del Rey's vocals added a "subtle shade of melancholia" to contrast the happiness of the lyrics.

 Critics deemed Del Rey's contribution on "Snow on the Beach" underwhelming (Note: Attributed to The Observers Kitty Empire, Clashs Neale Matthew, and Insiders Callie Ahlgrim and Courtney Larocca)—Spanos named the song "the only true disappointment" on Midnights because she thought it was not a "true duet" between Swift and Del Rey.
 In a more complimentive review, The Guardian music journalist Alexis Petridis said it was far from a "grandstanding summit" between them but nonetheless applauded their "restrained" collaboration and thought it was "beautifully done".
-Though acknowledging the song as "poetic" and "pretty", the Associated Press' Elise Ryan wrote that the emotional depth of the song did not live up to Swift and Del Rey's potential.
+Though acknowledging the song as "poetic" and "pretty", the Associated Press's Elise Ryan wrote that the emotional depth of the song did not live up to Swift and Del Rey's potential.
 Rick Quinn of PopMatters praised the "quiet beauty and arresting imagery" of the track, but nonetheless opined that it leaves the listener wanting more from the collaboration.
 Some aspects of the production also received mixed reviews: Jon Caramanica for The New York Times commended Del Rey's vocals on the track, but believed that Swift's vocals were too "cheery" for the track to ascend, and Insiders Callie Ahlgrim and Courteney Larocca thought the production was unnecessarily wintry and regarded the track as "background music".
 The A.V.
-Clubs Saloni Gajjar labeled "Snow on the Beach" one of Midnights "glaring misfits".
+Clubs Saloni Gajjar labeled "Snow on the Beach" one of Midnightss "glaring misfits".